 Simple English definitions for legal terms

-Read a random definition: solar month
+Read a random definition: loan for consumption

 Estoppel: Estoppel is a rule that stops someone from going back on what they have said or done before.
 It can be used to prevent someone from making a claim that contradicts what they have previously said or what has been legally established as true.
 This rule can be used to stop a case from being re-litigated or as a defense in a case.
 In contract law, promissory estoppel is often used when a promise or agreement is made without anything given in return.